xtho25/Earth-bot/README.md

-# Earth-bot

-Earth bot is a bot for the Earth clan server that i own.

-Only use it if you know how to use it
+#Earth bot

+A geral purpose discord bot for earth clan discord server.

+#Self hosting

+Not made for self hosting unless you know what you are doing.